Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery: Related Work

 Most of the existing process discovery algorithms require users to specify the key attributes in an event log, which would be problematic in some situations.
 First, it is tedious to manually look for these attributes as an event log is expected to contain tens of attributes.
-Furthermore, as process mining is conducted not only by practitioners but also by laypeople, an automated approach where a user does not have to specify attributes to be used as the key attributes is preferable.
+Furthermore, as process mining would be conducted not only by practitioners but also by laypeople, an automated approach is preferable, where a user does not have to specify attributes to be used as the key attributes.
 Our goal is fully automated process mining, where no human intervention is required to discover a meaningful process flow from an event log.
-Abbad Andaloussi~et~al. proposed an unsupervised case-id identification method~\cite{Abbad_Andaloussi2018-ur}.
-It identifies a case-id column in a given event log when it is not specified.
-Its idea is to find an attribute that seems most likely to be the case-id by applying a process discovery algorithm to every case-id candidate column and measuring its likeliness based on the performance metrics such as recall and simplicity.
-Its rationality comes from the fact that a process model discovered with the correct case-id should give us better performance than that discovered with a wrong case-id column.

 Abbad Andaloussi~et~al.'s work~\cite{Abbad_Andaloussi2018-ur} would be the closest to our goal.
 However, there are challenges to truly automated process mining.
-First, it only identifies a case-id column but not a timestamp or activity attribute.
+First, it only identifies a case-id attribute, not a timestamp or activity.
 Second, its computation is exhaustive as it repeats process discovery to every case-id candidate.
 If we are to identify case-id, timestamp, and activity attributes at once, the second challenge would be a big issue.
-Hence, the objective of our work is to identify all the key attributes in an event log without incurring exhaustive computation.
+Hence, our work aims to identify all the key attributes in an event log without incurring exhaustive computation.